Canandaigua City School District

 The Canandaigua City School District is a public school district in New York State, United States, that serves approximately 3,650 students in the city of Canandaigua and the town of Canandaigua and portions of the towns of Bristol, Farmington, East Bloomfield, Gorham, Hopewell and South Bristol in Ontario County, with an approximate operating budget of $76 million.

-The student-teacher ratio is 13:1(elementary), 12-13:1(middle-high school).
+The student-teacher ratio is 10:1.

 The District motto is "One Community, Transforming Lives".

+The District mission statement is "Explore - Enrich - Empower".

 Jamie Farr is the Superintendent of Schools.

-Board of Education
+Board of education

 The Board of Education (BOE) consists of nine members who serve rotating 5-year terms.
 Elections are held each May for board members and to vote on the School District budget.